ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 For more information, see the api spec for [IAM Policy Management](/apidocs/iam-policy-management#create-policy).

-### Creating cross-account authorization for volume backups for the Enterprise
+### Creating cross-account authorization for volume backups managed by the Enterprise
 {: #backup-s2s-auth-procedure-api-enterprise}

 To allow an Enterprise administrator to manage backups centrally, the subaccounts must provide authorization for the Backup service of the Enterprise account to interact with the resources of the child accounts.